babycommando/teia-etherlink/README.md

 ## 4. Minting / Swapping / Buying NFTs

-With the minting rights granted, you can not start playing with the contracts.
+With the minting rights granted, you can now start playing with the contracts.
 Proceed to the app's homepage at [http://localhost:8080](http://localhost:8080).

 The process is divided into 5 steps: